23 Top Things to Do in France

 River cruise along the Seine

-Cruising the Seine River is a delightful way to see all of Paris' top sights while enjoying a relaxing experience.
-The Compagnie des Bateaux-Mouches offers scenic boat tours, sailing past the Place de la Concorde, the Louvre, the Musée D'Orsay, the Notre-Dame Cathedral, and other landmarks along the way.
+If you're only in the city for a day or two, cruising the Seine is a delightful way to see some of Paris' top sights while enjoying a relaxing experience.
+The Compagnie des Bateaux-Mouches offers scenic boat tours, sailing past the Place de la Concorde, the Louvre, the Musée d'Orsay, the Notre Dame Cathedral, and other landmarks along the way.

 You can choose from a variety of Bateaux-Mouches experiences, including daytime boat tours, brunch or lunch cruises, romantic dinner cruises, and cabaret shows.
 At night, the monuments along the Seine are illuminated, creating a truly captivating impression.